AdamS839/SU-UNI/Second Year/Third Semester/Computer English Language/readme.md

 ## Overview

-Very easy subject like english in second semester. \n Your grade will consist of 3 things:
+Very easy subject like english in second semester. \
+Your grade will consist of 3 things:
 1. 5000 word report (without spaces)
 2. presentation based on the topic of the report